Brunix3004/recipe_recommendation_project/reports/week12_graph_analytics_report.md

 ## 3. Graph Construction Pipeline

-Input data came from `data\processed\recipes_processed.csv`.
+Input data came from `data/processed/recipes_processed.csv`.
 The pipeline parses `RecipeIngredientParts`, normalizes ingredient strings, deduplicates ingredients within each recipe, sorts them for deterministic pair generation, counts ingredient frequencies and pair co-occurrences, applies node and edge thresholds, then persists the graph as CSV, GraphML, JSON, figures, and this report.

 Regeneration command: